Greysonnn/Greysonnn/README.md

 ## 🌐 Projects & Contributions
 I’m working on a variety of projects, from web applications and smart contracts to automation scripts and security tools.
 Check out my repositories to see my latest work, including:

-- **Automation Tools**: Python scripts for task scheduling and trigger-based workflows (e.g., using BabyAGI or CrewAI).
+- **Automation Tools**: Python scripts for task scheduling and trigger-based workflows
 - **Blockchain Projects**: Solidity-based smart contracts for Ethereum.
 - **Security Research**: Linux-based tools for penetration testing and vulnerability assessment.
-- **IoT OT ICS SCADA PLC**: Automation, security, etc.
+- **IoT OT ICS SCADA PLC**: Automation, security, logic, etc.